Aditya1722/Presto-single-pulse-search-explaination-/README.md

                     N = offregions[-1][0] + 1
   ```

+* still not sure about this code
 * This code identifies breaks or gaps in the data, constructs offregions to represent data regions without breaks, and then checks if the last
   break extends to the end of the file.
 If it does, the code updates N to exclude the padding at the end of the data.
 This ensures that only the
   meaningful data regions are considered in further processing.

-* what is info.break ?
-* if it is true then it creates a list named `offregion`
-* no idea about this ?
   ```
   # Compute the file length in detrendlens
             roundN = N // detrendlen * detrendlen